HofmaDresu/Blog/_posts/2018-05-01-todo-xamarin-native-ios.markdown

 Now we can start adding actions to our list!

 ### Completing, Uncompleting, and Deleting Items
-We're going to start by implemeting actions that the user can take without leaving the main screen: Completing, Uncompleting, and Deleting items.
+We're going to start by implementing actions that the user can take without leaving the main screen: Completing, Uncompleting, and Deleting items.
 Much like displaying the items, this involves platform specific code to wire up.

 The first thing we'll do is display the action buttons to the user without backing them with functionality.
 We're going to use iOS's "swipe left" functionality to display our buttons.
 This involves a decent number of changes, so hang tight!